Rutgers Campus Buses: B-He

-B-He was first introduced in the Fall 2022 semester as a route serving stops in opposite sequence from the B route.
+B-He began as a set of B buses specifically designated to stop at the Busch/Livingston Health Center before going to Busch.
+B-He was first introduced as a separate route in the Fall 2022 semester as a route serving stops in opposite sequence from the B route.
 B-He was discontinued after the Fall 2024 semester and was replaced with B/L Loop.